senserf/picos/README.txt

    play with the settings in that file to build your best personal configuration of colors.

 2. Install PIP.
-Just execute ./instpip in this directory.
+Execute ./deploy in this directory.

    Note: if you worry about the polution of your PC caused by the above installs, here is the complete list of things that get stored (so you can